snowmeow2/galaxy-nbody-simulation/README.md

     cd galaxy-nbody-simulation
     make
     ```
-3. Prepare the initial conditions (This will generate a file called `halo.txt`)
+3. Prepare the initial conditions
     ```
     python3 particle.py
     ```
+    This will generate a file called `halo.txt`.
 4. Run the simulation
     ```
     ./simuation
     ```
+    A directory called `out` will be created and the simulation output `halo_NUM.txt` will be saved in it.
 5. Visualise the simulation (optional)

    First set up a local server on the repository directory: